Gettysburg Farm, photo by Marc Andre

 Devil’s Den is a rocky area that got it’s name because so many soldiers died in this area.
 It’s located near Little Round Top and Big Round Top, and you have a good view of Devil’s Den from above when you are on Little Round Top.

 Devil’s Den is a very popular area for visitors, especially kids who love to climb and explore the rock formations.
 This means that it tends to get crowded and the small parking area fills up pretty quickly.
+It may also mean that a lot of people will be in your photos.
 To get to Devil’s Den you actually have to go off the path of the auto tour by turning left at Crawford Avenue.
 After Devil’s Den follow the winding road and you’ll meet up with the auto tour again in just a few minutes.

 9. Pennsylvania Memorial